bseltz-cohesity/scripts/python/renameJobs/README.md

 ## Components

-* renameJobs.py: the main PowerShell script
+* renameJobs.py: the main python script
 * pyhesity.py: the Cohesity REST API helper module

 To rename a protection job, place all files in a folder together, then run the main script like so: